htcondor/htmap/docs/source/dependencies.rst

 Submit-side dependency management can be handled using standard Python package management tools.
 We recommend using ``miniconda`` as your package manager (https://docs.conda.io/en/latest/miniconda.html).

-HTMap itself requires that execute-side can run a Python script using a Python install that has the module ``cloudpickle`` installed, which it locates using the shebang ``#!/usr/bin/env python3``.
+HTMap itself requires that execute-side can run a Python script using a Python install that has the module ``cloudpickle`` installed.
 That Python installation also needs whatever other packages your code needs to run.
 For example, if you ``import numpy`` in your code, you need to have ``numpy`` installed execute-side.